zotanna/python-p4-getting-remote-data-lab/README.md

 ## Learning Goals

-- Practice sending GET requests using Python
+- Practice sending GET requests using Python.
-- Build a reusable class for sending requests and handling responses
+- Build a reusable class for sending requests and handling responses.

 ***